vendia/examples/workshops/data-modeling/README.md

 # Workshop Milestones

-We will go through all the basics of Data Modeling in GraphQL.
+We will go through all the basics of Data Modeling with Vendia Share.
 You'll incrementally create a multi-party application through a series of Milestones.
 Each Milestone builds on the previous, so they should be executed in order.

+## Imaginary Background

+In this workshop, we will aim to create a ticketing system for an airline.
+As we go through each milestone, we will continuously improve our data model.

 ## Foundational
 * [Milestone 1 - Choose Appropriate Types](README-Milestone1.md)